Fellow-Consulting-AG/docapp-docs/docs/de/docbits/fileshare/watchdog-macOS.md

 Next, configure general parameters:

   * Environment → where you want to export the documents, the following options are available here:
-    - Docbits (Doc²) → here the watchdog exports the documents only to Docbits (Doc²)
+    - DocBits (Doc²) → here the watchdog exports the documents only to DocBits (Doc²)
-    - INFOR OS → here the watchdog checks if there are export orders for Infor OS On-Premise issued by Docbits (Doc²) and then the document is exported to IDM.
+    - INFOR OS → here the watchdog checks if there are export orders for Infor OS On-Premise issued by DocBits (Doc²) and then the document is exported to IDM.
-  * API key → this key can be found under Integration settings of your Docbits (Doc²) account
+  * API key → this key can be found under Integration settings of your DocBits (Doc²) account

 There are two more specific parameters: